 - Know the location and operation of the eye wash, fire extinguisher, fire blanket, and safety shower.

-Always wear safety goggles!
+- Always wear eye protection!
 Wear protective goggles at all times in the laboratory, as directed by your instructor.
 Flush corrosive liquid from the eye with plenty of water using the eye wash fountain for a full 15 minutes.

-It is recommended that contacts not be worn in the chemistry laboratory.
+- It is recommended that contact lenses not be worn in the chemistry laboratory.

-- Do not point your test tube at your neighbor or yourself when heating substances.
+- Never point your test tube at your neighbor or yourself when heating substances.
 A suddenly formed bubble of vapor may eject the contents violently.

 - Do not hold your face directly over an container when noting the odor.
 Instead, fan a little of the vapor toward your nostrils by sweeping your hand over the top of the container.

-- Beware of hot glass and glass tubing - it looks cool long before it may be handled safely.
+- Beware of hot glass - it looks cool and safe to touch long before it actually is safe.

-- Use the hood for reactions involving poisonous or noxious gases.
-It is a device that provides suction to remove such gases or vapors.
+- Use a fume hood for reactions involving poisonous or noxious gases.
+It is a device that rapidly vents away such vapors.

 - Report even minor injuries to your instructor at once.